Blog icon Blog / Guides /

 On-prem dominance through 2025

-10 Essential Differences Between Cloud ERP & On-Premise ERP: Comparison Chart
+10 Differences Between On Premise and Cloud ERP: Comparison Chart

-Pros and Cons of Cloud and On-Premise ERP
+Pros and Cons of On Premise and Cloud ERP

 Cloud ERP

 Cloud ERP has become the go-to choice for businesses prioritizing speed, flexibility, and low upfront investment.
-It’s especially attractive to companies with distributed teams or evolving operational needs.
+It’s especially attractive to companies with distributed teams or evolving operational needs and those looking for cloud-based solutions or hybrid cloud accessibility.

-According to IT Jungle, over 70% of ERP-related IT spending in 2023 was allocated to cloud solutions.[?]
+According to IT Jungle, over 70% of ERP-related IT spending in 2023 was allocated to cloud-based services.[?]

 Pros:

-• Faster go-live cycles: Most cloud ERP systems can be up and running within months, reducing business disruption.
+• Faster go-live cycles: Most cloud ERP systems with cloud-based software can be up and running within months, reducing business disruption.

-• Hands-off maintenance: Vendors handle all backend responsibilities, freeing internal teams to focus on operations rather than system upkeep.
+• Hands-off maintenance: Vendors handle all backend responsibilities, freeing internal teams to focus on operations rather than system upkeep with service providers.

-• Remote-friendly by design: Ideal for companies operating across multiple sites or offering hybrid work models.
+• Remote-friendly by design: Ideal for companies operating across multiple sites and the ones using public cloud or hybrid cloud models.

-• Flexible growth: Capacity and modules can be scaled up or down as your business evolves, with minimal planning or infrastructure changes.
+• Flexible growth: Capacity and modules can be scaled up or down via cloud computing as your business evolves, with minimal planning or infrastructure changes.

 Cons: